Chad Greene: Software development

 Chad Greene is a prominent user of MATLAB and has been a major contributor to the MathWorks File Exchange.
 A repeat winner of the File Exchange Pick-of-the-Week award, in 2016 he received the MathWorks award for Outstanding Contributions.
 He served on the MathWorks Community Advisory Board from 2016 until stepping down in 2022 to focus on other endeavors.
 He has spearheaded the creation of several popular MATLAB packages including the Climate Data Toolbox for MATLAB, Antarctic Mapping Tools for MATLAB, the Tide Model Driver for MATLAB, and an ITS_LIVE utility package for MATLAB.

 Music

 In February 2024, Chad Greene released an indie folk EP titled The Iceman Strummeth, featuring vocal performances by American singer-songwriter Anna Nalick.
 The album was produced by James Wallace, who also played keyboards and guitars on several tracks.

-The album's first single, The Refrain, begins with an upright bass motif played by Paul DeFiglia of The Avett Brothers and takes the form of a conversation between two lovers trapped in a repeating cycle where both sing the same words but not always at the same time.
-Other songs include a duet titled Single Threat, which was featured on Saving Country Music's Top 25 list and an acoustic single titled Harder to Leave.